TheNotary/backbone_tut/README.md

 ## Where are the Html pages?

 Look in the views/ folder.
-You'll see html.erb folder.
+You'll see html.erb files everywhere.
 The main one to look at is index.html.erb.
+To make it clean, I used partials and 'called in' markup from other files.
+If you don't know about partials, you might have a more enjoyable time viewing the source of the web page directly.
+You should know how to use firefox developer tools or something similar before moving on to more advanced javascript programming tricks like backbone.js =/